Second Empire style: Verdi and Wagner

 Grand opera and other musical genres also flourished under Napoleon III.
-The construction of the railroad stations in Paris brought thousands of tourists from around France and Europe to the city, and increased the demand for music and entertainment.
-Operas and musicals could play to larger houses, and play for much longer.
-The old theaters on the "Boulevard of Crime" were demolished to make way for a new boulevard, but larger new theaters were constructed in the center of the city.
-Verdi signed a contract in 1852 to create a new work for the Paris Opera, in collaboration with Eugène Scribe.
+The expansion of Paris railway stations brought thousands of tourists from across France and Europe to the city, increasing demand for music and entertainment.
+Operas and musicals could play to larger audiences and run for much longer.
+The old theatres on the "Boulevard of Crime" were demolished to make way for a new boulevard, but larger new theatres were constructed in the city centre.
+Verdi signed a contract in 1852 to create a new work for the Paris Opera in collaboration with Eugène Scribe.
 The result was Les vêpres siciliennes.
-Verdi complained that the Paris orchestra and chorus were unruly and undisciplined, and rehearsed them an unheard-of one hundred and sixty-one times before he felt they were ready.
+Verdi complained that the Paris orchestra and chorus were unruly and undisciplined, and rehearsed them an unprecedented one hundred and sixty-one times before he considered them ready.

-His work was rewarded.
-The opera was a critical and popular success, performed 150 times, rather than the originally proposed forty performances.
-He was unhappy, however, that his operas were less successful in Paris than those of his chief rival, Meyerbeer; he returned to Italy and did not come back for several years.
-He was persuaded to return to stage Don Carlos, commissioned especially for the Paris Opera.
-Once again he ran into troubles; one singer took him to court over the casting, and rivalries between other singers poisoned the production.
-He wrote afterwards, "I am not a composer for Paris I believe in inspiration; others only care about how the pieces are put together".
+His work was rewarded: the opera was a critical and popular success, receiving one hundred and fifty performances rather than the originally proposed forty.
+He was nevertheless dissatisfied that his operas attracted less success in Paris than those of his principal rival, Meyerbeer; he returned to Italy and did not come back for several years.
+He was eventually persuaded to return to stage Don Carlos, commissioned expressly for the Paris Opera.
+Once again he encountered difficulties — one singer took him to court over casting, and rivalries between other performers poisoned the production.
+He later wrote: "I am not a composer for Paris.
+I believe in inspiration; others only care about how the pieces are put together."

-Napoleon III intervened personally to have Richard Wagner come back to Paris; Wagner rehearsed the orchestra sixty-three times for the first French production of Tannhäuser on March 13, 1861.
-Unfortunately, Wagner was unpopular with both the French critics and with the members of the Jockey Club, an influential French social society.
-During the premiere, with Wagner in the audience, the Jockey Club members whistled and jeered from the first notes of the Overture.
-After just three performances, the Opera was pulled from the repertoire.
-Wagner got his revenge in 1870, when the Prussian Army captured Napoleon III and surrounded Paris; he wrote a special piece of music to celebrate the event, "Ode to the German Army at Paris".
+Napoleon III intervened personally to bring Richard Wagner back to Paris; Wagner rehearsed the orchestra sixty-three times for the first French production of Tannhäuser on 13 March 1861.
+Wagner proved unpopular with both French critics and members of the Jockey Club, an influential Parisian social society.
+During the premiere, with Wagner in the audience, Jockey Club members whistled and jeered from the opening notes of the overture.
+After only three performances, the opera was withdrawn from the repertoire.
+Wagner had his revenge in 1870, when the Prussian Army captured Napoleon III and besieged Paris; he composed a special piece of music to mark the occasion, "Ode to the German Army at Paris".

-During the Second Empire, before the contraction of the Opéra Garnier, Paris had three major opera houses: The Salle Le Pelletier, where the Emperor barely escaped a terrorist bomb in 1858; the Théâtre Lyrique; and Les Italiens, where only Italian works were presented, in Italian.
-The major French composers of the period included Charles Gounod, Hector Berlioz, Félicien David, and Gabriel Fauré.
+During the Second Empire, before the completion of the Opéra Garnier, Paris had three major opera houses: the Salle Le Pelletier, where the Emperor narrowly escaped a terrorist bomb in 1858; the Théâtre Lyrique; and Les Italiens, which presented only Italian works in Italian.
+The leading French composers of the period included Charles Gounod, Hector Berlioz, Félicien David, and Gabriel Fauré.